How to send bitcoin from your Material Bitcoin

 Please note: The amount of bitcoins can be displayed in different units, in this case it is in Satoshis.
 You can change this in the App settings.

 The Electrum application itself has a small security system that pops up when you press the “OK” button.
-At that moment it asks you if you want to send the order in case you have entered any information incorrectly.
-You will have to confirm the shipment and the commission to be paid.
+At that moment it asks you if you want to send the order to make sure you have not entered any information incorrectly.
+Confirm the transfer and fees.
 Click on “OK” to send the funds.
-Please note that the fees to be paid for the transfer are constantly changing.
+Please note that the fees for the transfer constantly.

 Step 10: Check your history